Kong/docs.konghq.com/app/konnect/service-hub/manage-services.md

 ---
-title: Manage Services through the ServiceHub
+title: Manage Services through ServiceHub
 no_search: true
 no_version: true
 ---

-## Service Packages
+## Services
 ### Add a Service to the Catalog

-1. From the left navigation menu, click **Services** to open the ServiceHub.
+1. From the left navigation menu, click **Services** to open ServiceHub.

 2. Click **Add New Service**.